Vienna Art History Museum

 Until the museum was built in 1891, these works were kept in the Belvedere and the Hofburg.
 As part of the construction of the Ringstrasse, two identical buildings were built, one for the imperial art collection, and the other to house the Natural History Museum.

-Unlike other museums which have been established in former palaces or other historic sites, the Vienna Art History Museum was planned and constructed with its function in mind and decorated in line with its contents.
+Unlike other museums that have been established in former palaces or other historic sites, the Vienna Art History Museum was planned and constructed with its function in mind and decorated in line with its contents.

 Exhibitions

 The first floor is dedicated to paintings, housing masterpieces from the 15th to 19th centuries, ordered geographically.
 Along one side of the building is the collection of Dutch, Flemish, and German artwork, and on the other, works from Italian, French, and Spanish painters.
-Among the many artists exhibited, Velazquez, Canaletto, Tiziano, Rubens, Rafael, and Rembrandt stand out.

 The second floor is home to one of the world's greatest collections of currency and medals, boasting over 700,000 objects.
-Discover the evolution of money over history, as well as see the biggest and the smallest gold medals in the world.

 On top of its dazzling contents, the museum building itself, an impressive example of Habsburg's imperial grandeur, is well worth a visit.
 It's not in vain that more than one million people visit Vienna's Art History Museum each year.